Women in the Victorian era: Women's rights

+Marriage abrogated a woman's right to refuse consent to sexual intercourse with her husband, giving him effective "ownership" over her body.
+According to a modern feminist view, this mutual matrimonial consent therefore became a contract to give herself to her husband as desired, making this a voluntary kind of slavery.
+Scholarly discussions of Victorian women's sexual promiscuity was embodied in legislation (Contagious Diseases Acts) and medical discourse and institutions (London Lock Hospital and Asylum).

 The rights and privileges of Victorian women were limited, and both single and married women had to live with heterogeneous hardships and disadvantages.
-Victorian women were disadvantaged both financially and sexually, enduring inequalities within their marriages and society, including a lack of intimate products due to a lack of batteries.
+Victorian women were disadvantaged both financially and sexually, enduring inequalities within their marriages and society.
 There were sharp distinctions between men's and women's rights during this era; men were allotted more stability, financial status, and power over their homes and women.
 Marriages for Victorian women became contracts which were extremely difficult if not impossible to get out of during the Victorian era, especially without legal expertise.
 Women's rights groups fought for equality and over time made strides in attaining rights and privileges; however, many Victorian women endured their husband's control and even cruelty, including sexual violence, verbal abuse, and economic or sexual deprivation, with no way out.
-While husbands participated in affairs with other women, wives endured infidelity, as they had no rights to divorce on these grounds, and divorce was considered to be a social taboo.
+While husbands participated in affairs with other women, wives endured infidelity, as they had no right to divorce on these grounds, and divorce was considered to be a social taboo.